cd-rum/1-programming/NOTES.md

 ```

 When we consider the _shapes_ of the two processes, we find that they evolve quite differently.
 Consider the first process.
 The substitution model reveals a shape of expansion followed by contraction.
 The expansion occurs as the process builds up a chain of deferred operations (in this case, a chain of multiplications).

+By contrast, the second process does not grow and shrink.
+At each step, all we need to keep track of, for any n, are the current values of the variables product, counter, and max-count.
+We call this an iterative process.
+In general, an iterative process is one whose state can be summarized by a fixed number of state variables, together with a fixed rule that describes how the state variables should be updated as the process moves from state to state and an (optional) end test that specifies conditions under which the process should terminate.